MatiasAB/vod-center/README.md

 As a competitor in a fighting game, one of the most useful tools for improvement is reviewing footage of your matches, or a VOD (side note: usually, players also study VODs they are not personally featured in).
 But more often than not, your VODs are not always in the same place, which can make it annoying to review multiple VODS in the same session.

 VOD Review (working title) is a web app that will allow users to keep track of their VODs.
 Users can register and login.
-Once they're logged in, they can create or view their VOD list/the list of all VODs added by every user on the site.
-Non-users can see the site-wide list, but not individual personal lists.
-For their personal list, users can add items (which would also add it the site-wide list).
-Users and non-users can filter lists by certain parameters (game, players, characters).
+Once they're logged in, they can create or view their VOD lists.
+For every list, users can add items.
+Users can filter lists by certain parameters (game, players, characters).

 ## Data Model

 The application will store Users, Lists and Items

+* each user can have multiple lists
 * each list can have multiple items (by embedding)
 * each list can be filtered by certain parameters (game, players, characters)
   * the filtering for players and characters can be as follows: